Wangarĩ Maathai: Green Belt Movement

 Maathai founded the Green Belt Movement in 1977 in response to the environmental concerns raised by rural Kenyan women.
 She moved into a small home she had purchased years before, and focused on the NCWK before becoming employed again.
 In the course of her work through the NCWK, she had the opportunity to partner with the executive director of the Norwegian Forestry Society, Wilhelm Elsrud.
 Maathai became the coordinator.
-Along with the partnership for the Norwegian Forestry Society, the movement had also received "seed money" from the United Nations Voluntary Fund for Women.
+Along with the partnership with the Norwegian Forestry Society, the movement had also received "seed money" from the United Nations Voluntary Fund for Women.
 These funds allowed for the expansion of the movement, for hiring additional employees to oversee the operations, and for continuing to pay a small stipend to the women who planted seedlings throughout the country.
 It allowed her to refine the operations of the movement, paying a small stipend to the women's husbands and sons who were literate and able to keep accurate records of seedlings planted.

 The UN held the third global women's conference in Nairobi.
 During the conference, Maathai arranged seminars and presentations to describe the work the Green Belt Movement was doing in Kenya.
 She escorted delegates to see nurseries and plant trees.
 She met Peggy Snyder, the head of UNIFEM, and Helvi Sipilä, the first woman appointed a UN assistant secretary general.
 The conference helped to expand funding for the Green Belt Movement and led to the movement's establishing itself outside Kenya.
 In 1986, with funding from UNEP, the movement expanded throughout Africa and led to the foundation of the Pan-African Green Belt Network.
 Forty-five representatives from fifteen African countries travelled to Kenya over the next three years to learn how to set up similar programs in their own countries to combat desertification, deforestation, water crises, and rural hunger.
 The attention the movement received in the media led to Maathai's being honored with numerous awards.
 The government of Kenya, however, demanded that the Green Belt Movement separate from the NCWK, believing the latter should focus solely on women's issues, not the environment.
 Therefore, in 1987, Maathai stepped down as chairperson of the NCWK and focused on the newly separate non-governmental organisation.